ddooley/ddooley.github.io/_pages/docs.md

 sidebar:
   nav: "docs"
 ---

+[//]: # (Please put comments like this one into the text to communicate with other OBI-ers)

 This user manual is designed to explain the core functionality of OBI for newcomers, and to serve as a canonical reference for OBI developers.
 This is a work in progress, but here we detail and provide a roadmap for OBI building blocks.

 # Basic Documentation